Stephan T.A.M. Mols

 HANDS OF PAINTERS AND WORKSHOPS

 In some cases it is possible to attribute paintings in different contexts to a single workshop and perhaps even to the same hands of painters.
 Well known are the aforementioned paintings with various images of Venus or a Nereid in the Baths of the Seven Sages and in the Baths of the Lighthouse (figs. 21, 22 and 23).
 The style here designates one or more painters who decorated both environments.
 This painter or studio worked at the beginning of the 3rd century.
-But even earlier, around 150 AD, we see striking parallels in the systems used, and especially in the details of the added still lifes (for example the frames that are only partially realized), pointing to the same workshop that was active in different rooms of the House of the Charioteers (III X 1) in two different apartments (rooms 8, 28, 30; fig. 9), and in different rooms of a house that was later turned into a mithraeum, the House of the Mithraeum of Lucretius Menander (I iii 5).[50]
+But even earlier, around 150 AD, we see striking parallels in the systems used, and especially in the details of the added still lives (for example the frames that are only partially realized), pointing to the same workshop that was active in different rooms of the House of the Charioteers (III X 1) in two different apartments (rooms 8, 28, 30; fig. 9), and in different rooms of a house that was later turned into a mithraeum, the House of the Mithraeum of Lucretius Menander (I iii 5).[50]
 Also in the decorations of some garden houses (III ix 13-20), and in the houses on the west side of insula I iv, the House of Jupiter and Ganymede (I iv 2), the House of the Infant Bacchus (I iv 3) and the House of the Paintings (I iv 4), similarities point to comparable workshops.
 It is a desideratum for scholars to delve deeper into the problems of the workshops that operated in Ostia in the coming years.[51]

 CONCLUSION